rust-lang/rust/text/0000-target-feature.md

 Writing safe wrappers around `unsafe` functions annotated with `#[target_feature]` requires run-time feature detection.
-This RFC adds the following stable intrinsic to the standard library:
+This RFC adds the following macro to the standard library:

-- `std::target_feature("feature") -> bool`
+- `cfg_feature_enabled!("feature") -> bool-expr`

-with the following semantics: "if the host hardware on which the current code is running supports the `"feature"`, `std::target_feature` expands/returns `true`, and `false` otherwise.
+with the following semantics: "if the host hardware on which the current code is running supports the `"feature"`, the `bool-expr` that `cfg_feature_enabled!` expands to has value `true`, and `false` otherwise.

+If the result is known at compile-time, the macro approach allows expanding the result without performing any run-time detection at all.
+This RFC does not guarantee that this is the case, but [the current implementation](https://github.com/rust-lang-nursery/stdsimd) does this.

 Examples of using run-time feature detection have been shown throughout this RFC, there isn't really more to it.

-The logic users (or procedural macros) will write for performing run-time feature detection looks like this:
+If the API of run-time feature detection turns out to be controversial before stabilization, a follow-up RFC that focus on run-time feature detection will need to be merged, blocking the stabilization of this RFC.

 # How We Teach This
 [how-we-teach-this]: #how-we-teach-this